silvijasaule/Directory-browser/README.md

 ## Directory Browser

-Directory Browser was created as a case study solution for Corti Front-End Developer position.
+Directory Browser was created as a case study solution for the Corti Front-End Developer position.
+It is a single-page React app written using Typescript.

-The app is an online directory browser with predefined data structure.
-Data structure was designed based on requirements of the case study.
+The app is an online directory browser with a predefined data structure.
+The data structure was designed based on the requirements of the case study.

-In order to render the data correctly, I use recursive React component DirectoryBrowser that takes FileNode (data) as a prop and maps it's children into DirectoryBrowser component.
-In essence, DirectoryBrowser keeps calling itself until all data is rendered.
+To render the data correctly, I used the recursive React component DirectoryBrowser that takes FileNode (data) as a prop and maps its children (nodes) into the DirectoryBrowser component.

+Unfortunately, breadcrumbs are not implemented due to lack of time.

+Additional libraries used in the project: Material UI.
+Total time spent on Directory Browser application: 4 hours.

+## Run the project

+- To run this project you will need [Node](https://nodejs.org/en/).
+I strongly recommend to use [nvm](https://github.com/nvm-sh/nvm) for installing node.
+- After installing nvm go to project directory and run:
+  - `nvm install 14.17.0`
+  - `nvm use`
+  - `npm install`
+  - `npm start` - builds project for development

 ## Available Scripts